-Since eating food is one of the two main functions of the tongue and so central to our survival, it is logically one of the most effective mediums to initiate change in consciousness.
-Each of us has had the experience of sitting down to a meal cooked with love and felt an immediate transformation of consciousness followed by a feeling of reciprocal love for the person that prepared the meal.
-The fact is that food, when prepared with loving intention, can communicate in any language.
-Such food has the ability to break down barriers and turn anger into love, fear into trust, and ignorance into enlightenment.
+Sharing a meal cooked with love is an ageless experience universal to all humans.
+We have all felt the immediate transformation of consciousness followed by a reciprocation of love for the person that prepared the meal.
+The fact is, food prepared with loving intention translates perfectly across all languages.
+Such food has the ability to break down barriers, turning anger into love, fear into trust, and ignorance into enlightenment.

-When you are living consciously, beginning with conscious eating, you will do so in all your thoughts and actions.
+Living consciously begins with eating consciously, which will help you do so in all your thoughts and actions.
 Your life will be consistent and in harmony with your environment.
-You will complement your environment and not disrupt it.
+You will complement your environment instead of disrupting it.

 Along with water and air, food is the most basic necessity of life.
 Its only purpose is to nourish the body, mind, and soul.
 Food, therefore, should give us life, cleanse our body and uplift our spirit.
 Eating food should never be just about fueling the physical body.

 According to all Yoga traditions, food that is old, decomposed and consisting of dead flesh will pollute the body and consciousness, while food that is fresh, alive and nutritious will enrich the body, cleanse the mind and satisfy the spirit.

-Of course, world hunger is a very complex problem, but without a doubt, if humans learned to look past racial, religious and ethnic differences, there would be no scarcity anywhere in the world.
+The issue of world hunger is vast, varied and complicated – and there is no simple solution for a complex problem – but without a doubt, if humans learned to look past racial, religious and ethnic differences, there would be no scarcity anywhere in the world.
 What one village lacked in its ability to be sustainable, another village could contribute through free knowledge, labor exchange, or bartering.
 Unfortunately, the modern capitalist system breeds greed and dishonesty, and thus stands in the way of a conscious, sustainable society.